 We know that if you walk on the porch, you can get injured, so we prevented access.
 The full corrective action would be for the man to heal, get a job and repair the porch.
 Once complete, the restrictions to the porch can be removed and life will continue as normal.
 Right?
 Wrong.
 We are forgetting something—preventive maintenance.
 We need to add a step, so the man inspects the porch on a routine basis to identify any problems in an early stage to prevent recurrence of the initial problem.
 Now we have officially closed the loop.

 You see, we tend to accept things prematurely as we get older.
 We make assumptions based on life experiences.
 This can be problematic in process development and maintenance.
 We need to question more when necessary.
 Any nonconformance, whether it be on the manufacturing floor, electrical test, or in our daily routines can utilize the Five Whys discipline.

 Most, if not all nonconformance issues, can be rooted down five levels at least.
 Don’t give up too early.
 To find true root causes, it takes some critical thinking.
 Just because a brainiac created the process or activity doesn’t mean they cannot be wrong.
 Even the smartest of minds are wrong some of the time.
 We all are.
 Ask questions.

 Happy holidays to all my readers.
 It is with your support that I keep writing.
 My best to all of you and your families wherever you may be.

-This column originally appeared in the April 2021 issue of PCB007 Magazine.
+This column originallyl appeared in the December 2021 issue of PCB007 Magazine.